jeffThompson/DesigningWithData/Assignments/Week03_DataZines.md

 ## FOR MONDAY, OCTOBER 21

-For next week, please finish the design of your zine, then print and bind two copies.
+For next week, please finish the design of your zine, then **print and bind two copies** (not 17, like we had originally discussed).
 You can feel free to use different papers, other materials, and non-traditional formats and binding if you want!
 The Fab Lab has a pamphlet stapler for binding and a guillotine for trimming your edges (but never cut through a staple!)

 Be sure to include:
 * A title and your name (though it doesn't have to be on the cover)